-So, dear reader, consider your own understanding of abuse and see if you think Joe's behavior qualifies as abuse.
+Consider your own understanding of abuse and see if you think Joe's behavior qualifies as abuse.

 Some definitions of abuse include making threats or scaring others.
 Some parenting experts suggest that a "time out" should not last longer that one minute for each year of age for the child.
 Some parenting experts caution against punishing children by sending them to their rooms as that will associate the room with punishment.